-Only now is it apparent why I’ve been shipped to a rather touristy destination (so named for the shape of its east and west banks), a whole four hours away from Taoyuan International Airport.
+Only now is it apparent why I’ve been shipped to a rather touristy destination – so named for the shape of its east and west banks – that’s a whole four hours away from Taoyuan International Airport.
 It’s the perfect arena for showcasing the sedan’s manoeuvrability.
 This smartly addresses the question foremost in most prospective buyers’ minds: Can Porsche’s newest four-door retain the marque’s characteristic sportiness?

 A BEAUTIFUL BEHIND

 That query was a huge sticking point for the first 2009 Panamera.
 Its rounded fastback rear (that’s when the roof flows into the tail end in one continuous curve) was awkwardly proportioned, resulting in an irregular teardrop figure that became a lightning rod for criticism.
-Not that it hampered sales; the adroit performance and convenience of “four front seats” moved plenty of units.
+Not that it hampered sales; the car’s adroit performance and the convenience afforded by “four front seats” moved plenty of units.